 The sociology program provides you with a greater understanding of the development, structure and behavior of various social groups and with the ability to analyze complex social issues.

 Sociology is the study of the organization and development of societies and the institutions within them.
 The sociology program helps students better understand the development, structure, interaction and collective behavior of organized groups.
-The program explores the theories, practices, and policies underlying the issues of social change, inequality and diversity.
-This degree program provides training in important research skills used to describe, interpret and evaluate evidence across diverse settings and designs important in the new economy.
+The program explores the theories, practices and policies underlying the issues of social change, inequality and diversity.
+This BA program in sociology provides training in important research skills used to describe, interpret and evaluate evidence across diverse settings important in the economy.

 Graduates are prepared for employment in corporate or governmental organizations or to continue their studies in graduate programs in sociology, social science or professional schools.